-Figure 2: Inter-rater Agreement per Taxonomy Classifications.
+Figure 2.
+Inter-rater Agreement per Taxonomy Classifications.

-8 Data Analysis
+8. Data Analysis

 Data processing and analyses were conducted using R v.4.3.3 (R Core Team, 2024).
-Scripts of the analyses are available at the project's repository at Open Science Framework (https://osf.io/32jg7/?view\only=feed50a5bad04bfab4f5bd60531510e7).
+Scripts of the analyses are available at the project's repository at Open Science Framework (https://osf.io/32jq7/?view_only=feed50a5bad04bfab4f5bd60531510e7).

 To allow for the comparability across different course cohorts and grading scales, both traditional essay scores and GenAI interaction evaluation scores were standardized into z-scores within each course subset.
 A z-score of zero thus corresponded to the average score within the context of a specific course, while negative or positive z-scores quantified how much an individual score was below or above that course average, respectively.
 This normalization process accounted for the existing heterogeneity in scoring scale ranges across the courses.

 To investigate RQ1, which is concerned with the relationship between traditional essay assessment and the experimental assessment of GenAI interaction quality, we calculated the correlation between these measures using the z-scores associated with all the annotated essays (N=70).
-Specifically, we calculated both a Pearson product-moment correlation (r) and a Spearman rank correlation ( $\rho$ ).
-The additional Spearman's $\rho$ is particularly useful for classroom-based data as it is less sensitive to common characteristics of real-world educational datasets such as outliers or non-normally distributed observations.
+Specifically, we calculated both a Pearson product-moment correlation (r) and a Spearman rank correlation (rho).
+Additionally, reporting Spearman's rho is particularly useful for classroom-based data as it is a non-parametric measure that is less sensitive to outliers or non-normally distributed data, which are common characteristics of real-world educational datasets.

-To address RQ2, which investigates whether the developed taxonomy can uncover patterns of student-GenAI interaction associated with different levels of mastery, we analyzed both essay performance and GenAI interaction quality.
-We define "mastery" as a construct representing skill proficiency in two distinct ways:
+To address RQ2, which investigates whether the developed taxonomy can uncover patterns of student AI interaction associated with different levels of mastery, we analyzed both essay performance and GenAI interaction quality.
+In this study, we define "mastery" as a construct representing skill proficiency in two distinct dimensions:

 - Essay mastery refers to the demonstrated proficiency in academic writing as reflected in the final essay scores, evaluated based on traditional essay writing quality criteria.
-They indirectly capture how successfully students incorporated content from GenAI interactions into a coherent academic argument. - GenAI interaction mastery refers to demonstrated proficiency in productive engagement with GenAI tools, as assessed by expert graders using interaction quality criteria (Table 2).
-These criteria capture elements from the proposed DRIVE framework's concepts of Directive Reasoning Interaction and Visible Expertise, which emphasize strategic questioning, critical evaluation of AI outputs, and effective guidance of the AI system toward writing assignment-related goals.
+They indirectly capture how successfully students incorporated content from GenAI interactions into a coherent academic argument. - GenAl interaction mastery refers to demonstrated proficiency in productive engagement with generative AI tools, as assessed by expert graders using interaction quality criteria (Table 2).
+These criteria derive from the proposed DRIVE framework's concepts of Directive Reasoning Interaction and Visible Expertise, which emphasize strategic questioning, critical evaluation of AI outputs, and effective guidance of the AI system toward writing assignment-related goals.